n-develop/speaking/proposals/tdd-missing-pieces.md

 This talk is rated level 200-300 with a target audience of software developers.

-It is assumed, that you have working knowledge of software development and a basic understanding of unit testing.
+It is assumed, that you have a working knowledge of software development and a basic understanding of unit testing.
 Code samples are written in C# and should be accessible to most programmers.